tomaallen/Synchrony_Detection-1/README.md

 Fig. 1

 #### 2.3
-Normal distributions and P-values are built. <br>
+Normal distributions and P-values are built for each batch.
+Batches are automatically assigned by the script. <br>
 Permutation sets  are created using the Partner shuffling technique (one permutation set contains the transfer entropy adjacency matrix of a babyN-momN  couple + the transfer entropy adjacency matrices of all the remaining combinations of couples not containing babyN-momN). <br>

 The random distribution is now evaluated using the mean and standard deviation of the permutation sets.
 P-values can now be computed. <br>